It seems like everyone I meet was diagnosed with ADHD as an adult.

 Every little hangnail, or piece of rough skin on my lips was totally distracting.
 Sitting in class, or in church, was uncomfortable for me.

 I also recall taking notes in 6th grade math class.
-(Does anyone but me notice most of my ADHD issues in school centered on math?)
 Everything the teacher said and did made sense.
 All of the notes made sense as I followed along.